asarraf/Guessing-Game/README.md

 UB ID              : sarrafan

-DESCRIPTION        : STEPS TO REALIZE PROJECT 2
+DESCRIPTION        : STEPS TO REALIZE PROJECT 2 (Understanding with an example)

 1) Start FPGA Board